Dense Video Captioning Using Unsupervised Semantic Information: Related work

 \section{Related work}

-Dense video captioning was introduced in~\citep{krishna:2017} and refers to proposing a temporal event localization in untrimmed videos (i.e., event proposal generation) and providing a suitable description for the event in fluent natural language (i.e., video captioning).
+Dense video captioning was first introduced in~\citep{krishna:2017}.
+It involves proposing a temporal event localization in untrimmed videos (i.e., event proposal generation) and providing a suitable description for the event in fluent natural language (i.e., video captioning). \minor{Presently, \gls*{dvc} research has primarily focused on general events~\citep{krishna:2017}, sport events~\citep{yu:2018}, and cooking activities~\citep{zhou:2018}.
+For this particular study, our focus lies on general events.
+In Section~\ref{subsec:eventproposalgenerationref}, we elaborate on the event proposal generation, while Section~\ref{subsec:videocaptioningref} is dedicated to discussing the video captioning subtask.
+In Section~\ref{subsec:unsuperviseddeeplearning}, we introduce some approaches for learning deep representations in an unsupervised~manner.}

-\subsection{Event proposal generation}
+\subsection{Event Proposal Generation}

 Event proposal generation is a challenging task because events have no predefined length, ranging from short frame sequences to very long frame sequences with partial or complete overlap.
 The general strategy is to define a set of anchors and a deep representation that encodes the video.
 Each anchor receives a confidence score from binary classifiers, and the highest-scoring anchors are passed to the captioning module jointly with their associated~representation.